squf/it-tools/Graph/onedrive-homefolder/README.md

 # Scripts readme

+*The only two scripts you would need to use this tool in your environment are `ODHF.ps1` and `get-token.ps1` -- the rest of the scripts in this repo are to show how I ended up building the primary `ODHF.ps1` script and all the testing and debugging it went through*
+*`get-token.ps1` needs to be run first to grab the access_token that Graph API needs to work* *`ODHF.ps1` is the primary script that actually copies the files from the onprem data server to the user's OneDrive, relies on access_token being stored in `$Auth` variable via the `get-token.ps1` script being run first

 **ODHF.ps1**
 * This is the primary script which actually does the checking of parent and child directories, and copies the files over to OneDrive. it stands for OneDriveHomeFolder btw.
 * You need to run `get-token.ps1` before running this, which stores the `access_token` you need for authentication into the `$Auth` variable in your shell.